BibliothecaDAO/master-scroll/docs/game/resources.md

 ### Defending your vault

-You must build up your defensive squad in order to protect your vault.
+You must build up your defensive army in order to protect your vault.
 If you don't defend your vault and are frequently attacked, it will never reach 7 days of production and you will never be able to claim it.

 ### Cool down between attacks

-If you are attacked, whether successfully or not, your Realm is given a 30 minute cool down period where it can't be attacked again.
+If you are attacked, whether successfully or not, your Realm is given a 24 hour cool down period where it can't be attacked again.

 ---